jlicerio/rparmap/BUILD-CHANGELOG.md

 ## 2024-06-10
 - Updated locations.json with highly precise coordinates for Trevino-Uribe Fort, Second Marker, and San Ygnacio Plaza to ensure accurate marker placement on the map.
 - Enhanced the intro section in index.html to include information about local and regional art installations and THE RIVER PIERCE FOUNDATION's mission.
 Updated the .main-desc HTML with new descriptive text and a foundation link, ensuring compatibility with both mobile and desktop layouts.

+- Feature: Automatically requests geolocation permission on page load.
+If granted, the user's location is shown on the map.
+If denied or unavailable, the user can still use the location button as a fallback.
+Robust error handling is included, and all existing logic is preserved.